piotrowy/SmartContract/readme.md

 * ICO's owner has access to all tokens which aren't sold at the end of the ICO.

-Thanks Tomasz for workshops which he conducted at out office (http://espeo.eu/blog/ninja-academy-cryptocurrency/) and for his code which I partialy used for learning purpose.
+Thanks @tcichowicz for workshops which he conducted at out office (http://espeo.eu/blog/ninja-academy-cryptocurrency/) and for his code which I partialy used for learning purpose.

-Here is a great example by Tomasz: http://espeo.eu/blog/how-start-an-ethereum-ico/
+Here is a great example by @tcichowicz: http://espeo.eu/blog/how-start-an-ethereum-ico/